Best AI Smart Litter Boxes for Health Monitoring 2026

 Frequently Asked Questions

-What is the best smart litter box for health monitoring?
+What is the best smart litter box for multiple cats?

-Can a smart litter box detect UTIs in cats?
+Can a smart litter box detect kidney disease in cats?

-Get the CATLINK Self-Cleaning Litter Box if you have multiple cats and need zero-misattribution per-cat health data — the RFID + dual camera combination is the most accurate identification system in this category.
+Get the CATLINK Self-Cleaning Litter Box if you have 2–4 cats and need reliable per-cat health data — RFID + dual camera eliminates the weight-ambiguity misattribution problem at $330.

 Get the Petivity Smart Litter Box Monitor if you already own a litter box and want to add vet-developed health monitoring for $100 without replacing hardware.

-Get the Litter-Robot 4 Connect if you want the best self-cleaning litter box on the market and accept that health monitoring is a secondary capability.
+Get the Litter-Robot 4 Connect if you want the most-reviewed self-cleaning box on the market and accept health monitoring as secondary — add a Petivity or SiiPet to cover the health gap.

 Sources & Methodology